Ballina Heritage Town

 Set in the spectacular grounds of Turlough Park House, this museum is located just five minutes’ drive from Castlebar and is the only branch of the National Museum of Ireland located outside Dublin.

 The museum is home to Ireland’s National Folklife Collection and charts the day-to-day lives of our rural ancestors from the 1850s to the 1950s.
 Exhibitions explore an almost vanished way of life through traditional crafts and skills, life in the home, farming and fishing, life in the community, festivals and customs.

 Killala Round Tower

 The Killala Round Tower is situated in the town of Killala.
-It is a well preserved tower and stands 26 metres high on a plinth 1metre high.
+It is a well-preserved tower and stands 26 metres high on a plinth 1metre high.
 The doorway is 3.5 metres above ground level.
-Damaged by lightening in the last century, it was repaired by Bishop Verschoyle.
+Damaged by lightning in the last century, it was repaired by Bishop Verschoyle.
 The original monastic foundation dates back to the 5th century when St. Patrick appointed Muiredach as the first bishop of Killala

 Michael Davitt Museum

 Michael Davitt is a famous Irish historical figure.
 The Michael Davitt Museum is now housed in the magnificently restored pre-penal church in the village of Straide, County Mayo.
 The Michael Davitt Museum contains an extensive collection of documents, photos, Land Acts, letters, postcards, posters and other items connected with Davitt's life.
 Open Daily 10am - 6pm.

 Ballina is the home to Mary Robinson, who became the seventh President of Ireland and the first woman to hold that office.